 At the Opéra de Lausanne, he has directed : Le Vase de parfums (2005), Les Mamelles de Tirésias (2016) and La Gaîté parisienne (2016).

-François Lis was nominated in the category “Re- velations” at the Victoires de la Musique Classique in 2005.
-He studied at world renowned institutions such as the Mozarteum in Salzburg and sang the title role in Les Nozze di Figaro and Mozart’s Requiem at the Opéra de Lyon with the Orchestre National de France.
-His portrayal of Marcel (Les Huguenots) at La Mon- naie in 2011 was a remarkable success.
-In recent seasons he has appeared in Honegger’s Jeanne au bûcher with the Orchestre national de Lyon and in Berlioz’s Roméo et Juliette in Warsaw.
-In 2013, he made his debut at the Saint-Denis in L’Enfance du Christ, conducted by James Conlon.
-Recently, he sang La Naissance d’Osiris in Korea with Les Arts Florissants, Orlando Paladino in Munich and Zuniga (Carmen) at the Opera de Paris.
-During the 2018/19 season he returned to Amsterdam (Oedipus) and Paris (Carmen); and sang Don Basilio (Il barbiere di Siviglia) in Bordeaux, and Huascar and Don Alvaro (Les Indes galantes) in Geneva.
-During the 2021/22 season, he will play the role of Sethos in Mozart’s Thamos, König in Ägypten in concert with the Lille Orchestra.
+François Lis was nominated in the “Revelations” category at the Victoires de la musique classique in 2005.
+He has studied at world-renowned institutions such as the Mozarteum in Salzburg.
+He sang the title role in Les Nozze di Figaro and Mozart’s Requiem at the Opéra de Lyon with the Orchestre National de France.
+His performance as Marcel (Les Huguenots) at La Monnaie in 2011 was a remarkable success.
+In recent seasons, he has been heard in Honegger’s Jeanne au bûcher with the Orchestre national de Lyon and in Berlioz’s Roméo et Juliette in Warsaw.
+In 2013, he made his debut at the Festival de Saint-Denis in L’Enfance du Christ, conducted by James Conlon.
+Recently, he sang La Naissance d’Osiris in Korea with Les Arts Florissants, Orlando paladino in Munich and returned to the Paris Opera as Zuniga (Carmen).
+During the 2018/19 season, he returns to Amsterdam (Œdipe) and Paris (Carmen).
+He sang Don Basilio (Il barbiere di Siviglia) in Bordeaux and Huascar and Don Alvaro (Les Indes galantes) in Geneva.
+During the 2021/22 season, he will sing the role of Sethos in Mozart’s Thamos, König in Ägypten in concert with the Lille Orchestra.

 Born in Munich, Susanne Gritschneder began her training with Veronika Castiglione.
 She later joined the class of Elisabeth Glauser at the Bern University of Music, where she obtained her teaching and concert diplomas with honors and furthered her studies in master classes with Brigitte Fassbaender, Thomas Hampson and Wolfram Rieger.
 Since 2016 she has been living with her family in Lausanne.
 She made her stage debut at the Stadttheater Freiburg in 2010 in The Cunning Little Vixen.
 She then played Linette in Prokoﬁev’s The Love of Three Oranges at the Grand Théâtre de Genève and participated in Heiner Goebbels’ production of John Cage’s Europeras I&II at the Ruhr Triennale 2012.
-From 2012 to 2018, she is a member of the troupe of the Theater St. Gallen, playing Mary (Der fliegende Holländer), Cieca (La Gioconda), Brigitta (Die Tote Stadt), Maddalena (Rigoletto), Afra (La Wally), the second and third lady (Die Zauberflöte), Ramiro (La finta giardiniera), Dryad (Ariadne auf Naxos), Olga (Eugene Onegin) and Fenena (Nabucco).
-During the 2015/16 season, made her debut at the Leipzig Opera, where she was heard as Suzuki (Madama Butterﬂy), Flosshilde (Das Rheingold), Schwerleite (Die Walküre), Mother Goose (The Rake’s Progress), the solo viola in Parsifal, and the Third Lady.
+From 2012 to 2018, she was a member of the St. Gallen Theatre company, appearing as Mary in Der fliegende Holländer, Cieca in La Gioconda, Brigitta in Die tote Stadt, Maddalena in Rigoletto, Afra in La Wally, the second and third lady in Die Zauberflöte, Ramiro in La finta giardiniera, Dryade in Ariadne auf Naxos, Olga in Eugene Onegin, and Fenena in Nabucco, among others.
+In 2015/16, she can be heard at the Leipzig Opera as Suzuki in Madama Butterﬂy, Flosshilde in Das Rheingold, Schwerleite in Die Walküre, Mother Goose in The Rake’s Progress, the solo viola in Parsifal and the Third Lady in Die Zauberflöte.

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.

 Jean-Philippe Guilois entered the National School of the Paris Opera in 1997 and then joined the Rudra Béjart School, with which he participated in several shows and international tours.
-He had his first professional experience with the Compagnie Buissonnière in Parce que je t’aime, presented at the Théâtre de Vidy.
-While multiplying his contracts as a dancer, he was introduced to the world of opera as a stage manager, and then became assistant director for La bohème, Nabucco, Carmen and Madama Butterfly at the Avenches Opera Festival, L’Aiglon and La Traviata at the Opéra de Marseille, Armide and Cendrillon at the Opéra de Nancy, Falstaff at the Opéra de Montpellier.
-Recently, he created the choreography for My Fair Lady at the Opéra de Marseille and Un ballo in maschera for the Opéra de Nancy, Opera Zuid and Angers-Nantes Opéra.
-He currently devotes himself to the creation of choreographies, plays and stagings.
+He made his first professional experience with the Compagnie Buissonnière in Parce que je t’aime, presented at the Théâtre de Vidy-Lausanne.
+While multiplying his contracts as a dancer, he was introduced to the world of opera as a stage manager, and then became assistant director for La bohème, Nabucco, Carmen and Madame Butterfly at the Avenches Opera Festival, L’Aiglon and La Traviata at the Opéra de Marseille, Armide and Cendrillon at the Opéra de Nancy, Falstaff at the Opéra de Montpellier.
+Recently, he created the choreographies of My fair Lady at the Opéra de Marseille, Un ballo in maschera at the Opéra de Nancy and Tannhäuser at the Opéra national de Lyon.
+He currently devotes himself to the creation of choreographies, plays and stage productions.